ShuilongwxZoey/radiance.exe/README.md

 # ⚠️Warning!
 This GDI malware is dedicated for enterainment and educational purposes only.
 By running it, You agree that you've acknowledged consequences that will follow.

-Remade my malware or use my malware's source code is allowed, BUT YOUR MALWARE MUST BE OPEN SOURCE!
+Remake my malware or use my malware's source code is allowed, BUT YOUR MALWARE MUST BE OPEN SOURCE!

 If you have photosensitive epilepsy, Please don't download or execute this malware!